swishersnaaake/sexy-raytracer/README.md

 Ray tracing project for fun and my personal learning.
 Based on the books by Peter Shirley (https://raytracing.github.io/).

-I expanded the project by adding support for triangle primitives, normal maps, and a proper PBR BRDF.
+I expanded the project by adding features oriented towards a production environment, like support for triangle primitives, normal maps, and a proper PBR BRDF.

 PBR used here is the metallic-roughness model from UE: https://cdn2.unrealengine.com/Resources/files/2013SiggraphPresentationsNotes-26915738.pdf